SwissDataScienceCenter/renku/docs/topic-guides/workflows/workflow-file.rst

 command are ``inputs`` and ``outputs`` by copying those paths into the relevant sections.

-To run this workflow file, run:
+To run this workflow file, run it with :meth:`renku run <renku.ui.cli.run>`:

 .. code-block:: console